Patient Frequently Asked Questions

 ArrowForward

-Being placed on the waitlist does not guarantee disease program enrollment; however, if you receive and accept an enrollment invitation, you will be eligible for financial assistance if you continue to meet the disease program’s eligibility criteria.
+No. Once you receive and accept an enrollment invitation, you are eligible for financial assistance if you continue to meet the disease program’s eligibility criteria.

 ArrowForward